winterdharma/DharmaPearls/01_agama/dirgha/DA_6.md

 16\.
 “He also told his son, ‘Moreover, the ascetics and priests present in your domain should be pure and genuine in behavior.
 They should perfect virtue, be diligent and not negligent, abandon arrogance, and be patient and humane.
 They should cultivate themselves in quietude, calm themselves in seclusion, and reach <em>nirvāṇa</em> in seclusion.
 They should rid themselves of craving and teach others to rid themselves of craving.
 They should rid themselves of anger and teach others to rid themselves of anger.
 They should rid themselves of delusion and teach others to rid themselves of delusion.
 They shouldn’t be defiled by defilements, made evil by evils, fooled by foolishness, attached to attachments, abide in abodes, or live in dwellings.
 {:#p16}

-17\.
-“Their physical conduct should be genuine, verbal [conduct] genuine, and mental [conduct] genuine.
+17\. “‘Their physical conduct should be genuine, verbal [conduct] genuine, and mental [conduct] genuine.
 Their physical conduct should be pure, verbal [conduct] pure, and mental [conduct] pure.
 Their correct livelihood is purity.
 They’re kind, wise, tireless, satisfied with their food, and take bowls to solicit alms for the merit of sentient beings.
 {:#p17}

-18\.
-“When such people exist, you should visit them often and inquire about all manner of cultivation at the appropriate time: ‘What’s good, and what’s evil?
+18\. “‘When such people exist, you should visit them often and inquire about all manner of cultivation at the appropriate time: “What’s good, and what’s evil?
 What’s a transgression, and what’s not a transgression?
 Who shall I befriend and who shouldn’t be befriended?
 What’s appropriate to do, and what can’t be done?
-Giving donations to what teaching will bring happiness for a long time?’
+Giving donations to what teaching will bring happiness for a long time?”
 After you ask such questions, use your mind to investigate what ought to be practiced and practice it.
 Abandon what ought to be abandoned.
 {:#p18}

-19\.
-“The elderly and orphans in the country should be provided aid.
+19\. “‘The elderly and orphans in the country should be provided aid.
 Don’t turn away the impoverished who come begging.
 The country has its ancient traditions; don’t be quick to reform them.
 This is the teaching that’s cultivated by a noble wheel-turning king.
 You should put it into practice.’”
 {:#p19}

 #### How the Correct Teaching Is Lost